 4. Understand the Adjustment will Take Time

-Adjusting and feeling comfortable in a foreign country will definitely take time, no matter how much you prepare yourself beforehand.
+Adjusting and feeling comfortable in a foreign country will take time, no matter how much you prepare yourself beforehand.
 You have come from “the familiar and comfortable” to “the new and unknown.”

-Just breathe, and trust yourself that it will take time for you to process and adjust to your new life – but you will get there eventually.
+Just breathe, and trust yourself that it will take time to process and adjust to your new life – but you will get there eventually.
 This adjustment is NORMAL, everyone who moves to a foreign country goes through it, so it will take time for you to stabilize and feel comfortable.

 5. Keep in touch with Family and Friends

-If keeping in contact with family, friends or events in your home country is emotionally too much for you, and you become homesick, then take a break, breathe, and find ways to stabilize yourself.
-It can be difficult seeing and realizing that you are so far away from your home country, (especially if it takes a long time to travel there.
+If keeping in contact with family, friends, or events in your home country is emotionally too much for you, then take a break, breathe, and find ways to stabilize yourself.
+It can be not easy seeing and realizing that you are so far away from your home country, especially if it takes a long time to travel there.